bojanradjenovic/pomodoro-timer/README.md

 # Pomodoro Timer

 A simple Pomodoro Timer built with React and Tailwind CSS, allowing users to manage tasks and focus sessions effortlessly.
+This project was created as a way to learn React and Tailwind.
 ## Features
 - Start, pause, and reset the timer
 - Switch between Pomodoro and break mode